Here’s one written when my mother was still alive…the experience I describe here became a distant memory as my mother’s vascular dementia progressed.

 Dementia was a demon who created a woman I disliked, dreaded seeing, but felt duty bound to so do, who had me in frequent tears with her downright nastiness, but later it also created a bewildered yet calm person I could once again care about, living in another world, another time.
 It enabled me to make peace with her prior to her death in 2017.

-At the time of writing this, when Mum was vitriolic, hateful, and physically strong, it was extremely challenging for everyone, including her.
+I wrote the following when Mum was still at home; she was vitriolic, hateful, and physically strong; it was extremely challenging for everyone, including her.

 Can you imagine having to change your mother’s urine-sodden underwear that she is convinced is wet because she has just washed it?

 Or rinsing out her slipper where the urine caught it after dripping down her trouser leg?

 Perhaps listening to your octogenarian parents talking in no uncertain terms – and graphically – about sex is more of a sticking point than the physical.

 Or maybe it’s the personal insults they sling at you in a truly uninhibited fashion.
 The swearing.
 And the bile.
 “Who are you.
 I don’t f*cking know you”.